 That said, you can take a few general steps to manage the application process more efficiently.
 Plan adequate time to:

 - Contact your nearest embassy about visa and permit requirements for your employees.

 - Gather all required documents.

 - Complete the application form and submit all the relevant documentation to the proper government office.

 Only employees who will be residing in Vatican City instead of in Rome or a surrounding region can apply for citizenship in the state.
 In the Holy See, citizenship is by vocation, not by birth.
 As a result, you will most likely be employing a majority of noncitizens.

 Some employees may not need a visa to enter the country.
 It’s a good idea to confirm with any airlines they will be using that they can board without a visa.

-Building the right team for your business shouldn’t be complicated by paperwork and overseas travel requirements.
-To streamline the process, the experts at Globalization Partners can handle acquiring permits and visas for your employees.
-Our services will free you to focus on your team and your business operations rather than the logistics.
+Expanding to the Holy See?
+Our Global PEO services will free you to focus on your team and your business operations rather than the logistics.
 If you’d like to discover how our services can optimize your business establishment globally, contact us today.